Federal judge blocks Alabama execution of Matthew Reeves - NewsBreak

 Reeves, who was convicted of the 1996 murder of Willie Johnson, claims in his lawsuit that the state violated his rights under the Americans with Disabilities Act (ADA) when they did not aid him in understanding a form that would have allowed him to opt into an execution via nitrogen suffocation.

 “Reeves has shown a substantial likelihood of success on the merits of his ADA claim and the equities weigh in his favor,” Huffaker wrote in Friday’s order.
-“Reeves has therefore established his right to a preliminary injunction that prevents the ADOC from executing him by any method other than nitrogen hypoxia before his ADA claim can be decided on its merits.”
+“Reeves has therefore established his right to a preliminary injunction that prevents the ADOC (Alabama Department of Corrections) from executing him by any method other than nitrogen hypoxia before his ADA claim can be decided on its merits.”

 An execution using nitrogen suffocation, which involves replacing oxygen needed to breathe with nitrogen gas, has never been carried out in the United States.
 Execution through the use of nitrogen suffocation was approved by the Alabama Legislature in 2018.
 Oklahoma and Mississippi as the only other states to allow the practice.